tommysundstrom/DevonThink-helper/README.txt

    Cavets:  Will choose what record to replicate randomly.

-            I'm not sure that tags are handled correctly (they may be, but I've not tested it enough to be sure.)
+            I'm not sure that tags are handled correctly (they probably are, but I've not tested it enough to be sure.)

             If you intentionally have several version of the page saved - maybe to have a historical documentation - they will be lost.